sftcd/cs2014/examples/shell/README.md

 - README.html - this file, in HTML format (```'make html'``` to update that from .md)
 - Makefile - to build the example and HTML (there's a clean target too)
 - filecount.sh - a shell script to count files (see below)
+- chkpwned.sh - a shell script to check if a password is on a (BIG) list of hashes

 After running ```'make'``` then this file will be produced (if all goes well):